 Are you holding on to any long-standing grudges or hard feelings from unresolved offenses?
 The new year is a great time to bury hatchets and start afresh.
 Forgiveness has a way of lightening our mental and emotional burdens and making us happier.
 If forgiveness comes difficult to you, start by letting one person off the hook and see how you feel from there.
 You might find the peace you experience to be a refreshing high you want more of.

 It doesn’t take long for stuff to amass.
 While holding on to some of that stuff makes sense, because it may increase your quality of life or has deep sentimental value, a lot of it is likely stuff you don’t need—or stuff your children won’t want.
 On top of that, it is likely unnecessarily taking up space in your home.
 This year, commit to organizing what you want to keep and what you are ready to part with.
-That will make day-to-day living easier for you, and easier for your children later.
+That will make day-to-day living easier for you grow older, and easier for your children later.

-Resolution 10: Plan for the future
+Resolution #10: Plan for your future

 Most of us spend (or have spent) the bulk of our working lives preparing for retirement.
 So, once we finally get there, it’s normal to want to kick back and relax.
 But don’t let that prevent you from continuing to plan for your retirement future.
 If you haven’t already, plan to review your legal documents (such as your will, living will, advance directives, etc.) and make sure everything is current and reflective of your personal desires.
 From finances to health care to remaining actively engaged in life, there are still plenty of things to consider to help you make the most of your life ahead.